YagoLopez/progressive-web-app-boilerplate/README.md

 ## Elements needed for a Progressive Web App

-- `manifefest.json`: a file containing config metadata (app icon, app name, splash screen image, etc.)
+- `manifefest.json`: a file containing configuration metadata (app icon, app name, etc.).
+It enables app installation.
-- `Service worker`: javascript file to cache assets (html, css, fonts, images...), receive notifications, etc.
+- `Service worker`: javascript file to cache assets (html, css, fonts, images...) and/or receive notifications.
-  - A service worker is a javascript file that runs in the background and works like a proxy server.
-It allows to intercept requests and decide if response from cache memory or from network.
+  - Definition: a service worker is a javascript file that runs in the background and works like a proxy server.
+It is able to intercept requests and decide if respond from cache memory or from network.
   - Browsers that don’t support them can just use the app online in the normal expected fashion.

   <img src="img/sw.png"/>